aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 #### Crafting Detective Embedded URLs

-The fourth way to start investigating a security event with Detective is to use embedded links in Splunk through the Splunk Trumpet project.
-The Splunk Trumpet project allows you send data from AWS services to Splunk.
-You can configure the Trumpet project to generate Detective URLs for Amazon GuardDuty findings.
-You can then use these URLs to pivot directly from Splunk to the corresponding Detective finding profiles.
-The Trumpet project is available from [GitHub](https://github.com/splunk/splunk-aws-project-trumpet).
+The fourth way to start an investigation is to construct a Detective URL and embed it wherever your analysts already work.
+Detective profile pages are addressable by URL, so if your SIEM or ticketing system holds the finding, you can attach a link that opens the corresponding Detective profile scoped to the right entity and time window.
+Analysts then move from alert to investigation in one click instead of switching consoles and re-finding the resource by hand.

+This is worth setting up because it removes the most common reason Detective goes unused in organizations that own it.
+When the alert lives in a SIEM and Detective requires a separate console login and manual lookup, analysts skip it under time pressure.
+A link in the alert changes that default.

+If Splunk is your SIEM, the [Splunk Trumpet project](https://github.com/splunk/splunk-aws-project-trumpet) sends data from AWS services to Splunk and can be configured to generate Detective URLs for GuardDuty findings, giving you this pattern without building it.
+For other tools, apply the same approach using your own alert enrichment.

 ![Detective URLs](../../images/DT-URLs.png)